Hsuan Hua: Early life

-Bringing Buddhadharma to the United States
+Bringing Buddhism to the United States

 In 1959, Hsuan Hua sought to bring Chinese Buddhism to the West.
-He instructed his disciples in America to establish a Buddhist association, initially known as The Buddhist Lecture Hall, which was renamed the Sino-American Buddhist Association before taking its present name: the Dharma Realm Buddhist Association.
+He instructed his disciples in America to establish a Buddhist association which came to be the Dharma Realm Buddhist Association (formerly The Buddhist Lecture Hall and the Sino-American Buddhist Association).

 Hsuan Hua traveled to Australia in 1961 and taught there for one year, returning to Hong Kong in 1962.
 That same year, at the invitation of American Buddhists, he traveled to the United States; his intent was to "come to America to create Patriarchs, to create Buddhas, to create Bodhisattvas".

-San Francisco

 Hsuan Hua resided in San Francisco, where he built a lecture hall.
 Hsuan Hua began to attract young Americans who were interested in meditation.
 He conducted daily meditation sessions and frequent Sutra lectures.
 At that time, the Cuban Missile Crisis occurred between the United States and the Soviet Union, and Hsuan Hua embarked on a fasting period for thirty-five days to pray for an end to the hostilities and for world peace.
 In 1967, Hsuan Hua moved the Buddhist Lecture Hall back to Chinatown, locating it in the Tianhou Temple.

-First American Sangha

 In 1968, Hsuan Hua held a Shurangama Study and Practice Summer Session.
 Over thirty students from the University of Washington in Seattle came to study the Buddha's teachings.
 After the session was concluded, five young Americans (Bhikṣu Heng Chyan, Heng Jing, and Heng Shou, and Bhikṣuṇīs Heng Yin and Heng Ch'ih) requested permission to take full ordination.
 Hsuan Hua lectured on the entire ' in 1968 while he was in the United States.
 These lectures were recorded in an eight-part series of books containing the sutra and a traditionally rigorous form of commentary that addresses each passage.
 It was again lectured by the original translator monks and nuns of the City of Ten Thousand Buddhas at Dharma Realm Buddhist University in the summer of 2003.

-Vision of American Buddhism

 With the founding of his American Sangha, Hsuan Hua embarked on his personal vision for Buddhism in the United States: